-As allowable under TIF statutes, the City of Madison may share positive TIF increments.
+As allowable under TIF statutes, the City may share positive TIF increments.
 In 2020, the common council and joint review board approved sharing increments from TIF District No. 39 (donor district) to TIF District No. 42 (donee district).
 Transfers will be reflected as recoverable costs in the donor district and as project revenues in the donee district.
-During 2021, an additional contribution of \$3,000,000 was approved with a total of \$4,700,000 contributed by TIF District No. 39.
+As of December 31, 2021, a total of 4,700,000 was contributed by District No. 39.